 Research suggests that collaboration increases retention by 50%.
 Try:

 In my experience, spending between $300 and $600 on prep materials is a common practice among successful candidates, which quickly pays off after certification.
+For those considering PMP bootcamp vs self-study, a combination of self-paced resources and structured guidance can optimize your preparation.

 Now, let's discuss what may be the most important component of your strategy on your PMP study plan – timing.
 For you, I have provided a few templates that you can customize according to your self-evaluation goals.